orloxx/iker.io/source/about/index.md

 disable_sharing: true
 date: 2019-07-26 15:32:48
 ---
 I started coding at the age of 12 when I discovered **QBasic** and since then I haven't really stopped doing it.
-My dad had just told me how to run some games in our **Intel 386** computer which was already getting obsolete.
+My dad had just told me how to run some games in our computer which was already getting obsolete.

 <!-- more -->

 I had to open the source code of the game, compile it and run it on the go.
 For days I was just playing but then I started messing around with the code and found out I could do whatever I wanted.

-Anyways, that was back in 1995, now I call myself an **Information Technology Engineer** or so it says in my degree.
-I graduated from [Andres Bello Catholic University][2] in Caracas, Venezuela.
+Anyway, that was back in 1995, now I have a degree in **Information Technology Engineering** from [Andres Bello Catholic University][2] in Caracas, Venezuela.

 I'm a **professional software developer** with **10+ years** experience.